The Blog Social

 ✅ Title promises one outcome

-✅ Description opens with keyword phrase
+✅ Description opens with a keyword phrase

 ✅ Description adds 2-5 support keywords naturally